 Students wishing to register for more than 16 (18 for SOM) credits must complete an Overload Petition.
 After obtaining the approval of the graduate program director, the form is brought to the Graduate School for approval.
 If approved, a staff member within the Graduate School will then adjust the credit limit within Banner to allow the student to register for additional courses.
 Please note that the Graduate School adjusts the upper credit limit, but does not register the student for additional coursework.
 Registration remains the responsibility of the student.
 Note also that if the Overload Petition is approved after the end of the add deadline, a Late Add/Drop form is also necessary.Top

 The grading system of the Graduate School applies to all graduate-level courses offered in Harpur College of Arts and Sciences, School of Management, the Decker School, Graduate School of Education, College of Community and Public Affairs, and the Watson School.
-Grades are based on a letter scale: A through C- are passing grades; D and F have no numerical value and so are not passing grades.
-Grades of S (satisfactory) and U (unsatisfactory) may be used in a limited number of courses for which no greater precision in grading is required.
+Grades are based on a letter scale: A through C- and F. Grades of S (satisfactory) and U (unsatisfactory) may be used in a limited number of courses for which no greater precision in grading is required.
 The grades of S and U are not assigned numerical value and thus are not averaged in with other grades in computing grade-point averages.
 A grade of S denotes a minimum level of academic performance equivalent to at least a B.

 These grade values are combined with course credit hours to produce a grade-point average.
 To calculate the GPA, multiply the total number of grade points times the total number of credits and divide the total points by the total credits.